 If a rotator cuff tear is found, and the injury is acute enough, doctors will recommend surgical intervention.
 While rotator cuff surgery is fairly common and comes with minimal risk, many people are still unprepared for what to expect.

-In order to ensure the most success post-surgery, it is best to get an idea of the steps included before, during and after the procedure.
+To ensure the most success post-surgery, it is best to get an idea of the steps included before, during, and after the procedure.

 Rotator Cuff Tear Surgery Recovery Timeline

 Surgical intervention for rotator cuff tears is minimally invasive.
 The shoulder is far enough away from vital organs that risk factors are low and recovery is fairly short.
-Though a patient may be able to return to work and daily activity immediately (1 to 2 weeks) following surgery, they will in no way have full function of their shoulder.
+Though a patient may be able to return to work and daily activity immediately (1 to 2 weeks) following surgery, they will not have full function of their shoulder.

-- Preparing for Rotator Cuff Tear Surgery: Successful surgeries begin with adequate preparation.
-These preliminary steps help ensure patient safety and may be critical in determining the outcome of the hip replacement.
+- Preparing for rotator cuff tear surgery: Successful surgeries begin with adequate preparation.
+These preliminary steps help ensure patient safety and may be critical in determining the outcome.

-- Make sure you understand the type of surgery you are going in for – partial repair, degenerative reconstruction, or complete removal / replacement surgery.
+- Make sure you understand the type of surgery you are going in for.
 Each variety of surgery will require different preparatory steps, procedures, and recovery periods.

-- Make sure you understand where the surgery will be taking place – each of the tendons involved in rotator cuff movements can become dysfunctional on their own or may break down in groups.
-The more tendons effected by an injury, the longer a procedure will take.
+- Make sure you understand how long the surgery will last – The more tendons affected by an injury, the longer a procedure will take.

-- Schedule bloodwork to reduce outside risks such as aversion to anesthetics or uncover any unknown blood or autoimmune disorders.
+- Schedule bloodwork to reduce outside risks such as aversion to anesthetics or unknown blood or autoimmune disorders.

 - Arrange for a ride to and from the hospital.
-Patients undergoing rotator cuff tear surgery will be prescribed medications which may prevent them from driving, it is best to have options when going to and from the hospital.
+Patients undergoing rotator cuff tear surgery will be prescribed medications that may prevent them from driving.

-- Prepare a small parcel of luggage for about two- or three-days’ worth of trip.
+- Prepare a small parcel of luggage for the duration of your hospital stay.
 Toiletries, entertainment, and clothes may be necessary for the hospital stay.

-- Follow your doctor’s orders to a tee.
+- Follow your doctor’s orders.
 If they give a timeline to refrain from eating or drinking, it is important to follow these guidelines as anesthetics may interfere with the body’s natural digestive processes leading to complications during surgery.

 - Maintain an adequate sleep schedule to boost the body’s resilience to post-surgical pain and amplify its healing processes.

-- Once all preparatory steps are complete, make sure to check into the hospital in a timely manner to ensure doctors have enough time to go through their pre-surgical procedures.
+- Once all preparatory steps are complete, make sure to check into the hospital promptly to ensure doctors have enough time to go through their pre-surgical procedures.

-- The Procedure: Rotator Cuff tear surgery is typically performed through the aid of minimally invasive tools such as an arthroscope.
-Surgery may take a couple of hours, after which doctors will monitor the patient’s vital signs to ensure the body responded to surgery well.
+- The procedure: Rotator Cuff tear surgery is typically performed through the aid of minimally invasive tools.
+Surgery may take a couple of hours, after which doctors will monitor the patient’s vital signs to ensure the body responded well to surgery.

 - Patients are typically placed under anesthetic until they fall asleep before surgery.

 - If damage is minimal, doctors will begin the surgery with small incisions in the shoulder followed by the insertion of a tiny device known as an arthroscope.
-The arthroscope creates small tunnel which burrows through the knee, pushing away surrounding tissues.
+The arthroscope creates a small tunnel that burrows through the knee, pushing away surrounding tissues.

 - The doctors can place several small tools within the arthroscope to both see what they’re working on as well operate on the tissues directly.

 - The doctor will either sew the ruptured rotator cuff tendons back together, remove degenerated portions of them and sew them back together, or remove them and replace them completely.
-Understanding your medical diagnosis is critical in determining how long surgery will take.
 The worse the condition of the rotator cuff tendons, the longer the surgery will take.

-- 1-2 Days After Surgery: Recovery for rotator cuff tear surgery is short.
-While regular functionality isn’t immediate, patients will be asked to move within 1-2 days after surgery.
+- 1-2 days after surgery: Recovery for rotator cuff tear surgery is short.
+While regular functionality isn’t immediate, patients will be tasked to move within 1-2 days after surgery.

-- A physical therapist will be assigned to you and begin a routine of light exercise to help stabilize the shoulder.
+- A physical therapist will be assigned to you and you will begin a routine of light exercise to help stabilize the shoulder.

 - You will be released from hospital care and told to monitor your recovery at home.
 High fever, excessive bleeding, and escalating pain should be reported to your health care team immediately.

-- One Week Post Operation: Patient activity levels will gradually be increased.
+- 1 week after surgery: Patient activity levels will gradually be increased.

-- Once the patient is home, they will be asked to follow the routines their physical therapist taught them as well as apply any medication the doctors have prescribed.
+- Once the patient is home, they will be asked to follow the routines their physical therapist taught them.

 - Creams, ointments, and medication should be taken as routinely as the doctors have prescribed and activity levels should be moderate.

-- Simple physical therapy such as light massage and hot/cold treatments can be applied if medication and rest does not help alleviate post-surgical pain.
-Consult a doctor if pain becomes excruciating or if you suffer shoulder injury immediately following replacement surgery.
+- Simple physical therapy such as light massage and hot/cold treatments can be applied if medication and rest do not help alleviate post-surgical pain.
+Consult a doctor if the pain becomes excruciating or if you suffer a shoulder injury immediately following surgery.

 - After 10 days, the stitches placed to close the wound will be removed and a light-follow up exam will take place.

-- One Month Post Operation: Light activities can resume, and physical therapy may intensify.
+- 1 month after surgery: Light activities can resume, and physical therapy may intensify.

-- One Year Post Operation: By this time the surgical pains should be gone, and normal activity levels should return.
+- 1 year after surgery: By this time the surgical pains should be gone, and normal activity levels should return.
 While pain and discomfort may be inevitable, these pains should not be so excruciating that they prevent functionality.

-- Patients should expect a reduced range of motion as well as reduced stability on the shoulder which was operated on.
+- Patients should expect a reduced range of motion as well as reduced stability on the shoulder that was operated on.

-- At times, environmental stresses – high elevation, humidity, excess cold/heat – will trigger pain, this is normal and should only be checked on if pain does not subside once environmental factors have been eliminated.
+- At times, environmental stresses – high elevation, humidity, excess cold/heat – will trigger pain, this is normal and should only be checked on if the pain does not subside once environmental factors have been eliminated.

-Before applying surgical intervention to any issue, it may be best to consult specialized medical professionals, for even if conservative treatments have been applied there may be other alternatives a patient simply will not know to consider.
+Before applying surgical intervention to any issue, it may be best to consult specialized medical professionals.
+There may be alternatives to surgery that a patient should consider.

-One treatment which may help repair light rotator cuff tendon damage or reduce recovery periods post-surgery, is regenerative therapy.
+One treatment that may help repair light rotator cuff tendon damage or reduce recovery periods post-surgery is regenerative therapy.

 Rotator cuff surgeries are subjectively successful.
-Some studies have shown that there is insufficient evidence to conclude that surgery is in fact more successful at treating rotator cuff tear symptoms over conservative treatments.
-Regardless, any rotator cuff injury will require extensive recovery periods.
+Some studies have shown insufficient evidence to conclude that surgery is more successful at treating rotator cuff tear symptoms than conservative treatments.

 By using these therapies in unison, many patients have found relief from post-surgical symptoms and found that their recovery processes take much less time.

-If you would like to learn more about how regenerative therapies can help you recover from hip replacement surgery more quickly, contact the CELLAXYS offices today to set up a consultation.
+If you want to learn more about how regenerative therapies can help you, contact the CELLAXYS offices today to set up a consultation.